nikitavoloboev/data/productivity/flow/Rules.md

 	- Don't over do it.
 - Try to use other services for logging and other things where possible.
 Like in the case of [Letterboxd](https://letterboxd.com/NikitaVoloboev/) and its Lists feature.
 It's better to make lists there and link to them from wiki.

+## Adding resources (links)
+- When adding resources and bookmarks.
+Priorotise adding them to LA curated lists first and LA itself (not Trello).

 ## Git
 - Always initialise new projects with Git.
 - Do atomic commits and write [proper appropriate commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).